metsuke/Tuerkas128-Framework-metsuos/Perseus_1_0/README.md

 A game written in Z80 assembly code for the ZX Spectrum 128k

 ### Requirements
-* Windows 10/11 (I'm pretty sure a Lixux version is easy to implement)
+* Windows 10/11 (I'm pretty sure a Linux version is easy to implement)
 * pasmo.exe and gentape.exe folders must be in Windows PATH variable

 ### Development tools